BjoernBiltzinger/pyspi/README.md

 export PYSPI_PACKAGE_DATA=/path/to/internal/data
 ```

-You should add these two line to your bashrc file to automatically set this variable in every new terminal.
+You should add these two line to your bashrc (or similar) file to automatically set this variable in every new terminal.

 Now we are ready to go.